phR0ze/cyberlinux/docs/development/rust/GUI.md

-Rust Gaming
+Rust GUI
 ====================================================================================================
 <img align="left" width="48" height="48" src="../../../art/logo_256x256.png">
 Documenting my learning experience with Rust GUIs.
 Specifically I'm looking for cross-platform i.e.
 Android, WASM and Linux support using Arch Linux as my devlopment environment.
-As I develved further into this space I've realized that the kind of custom graphics manipulation that I'm interested is more readily available in the Gaming community.
+As I delved further into this space I've realized that the kind of custom graphics manipulation that I'm interested is more readily available in the Gaming community.
+However immediate mode UI frameworks more prevalent in gaming are not as battery conscious.
 <br><br>

 ### Quick links